mediacloud/backend/doc/story_processing_flows.markdown

 The overall process is documented in [story_processing_flow.pdf](diagrams/story_processing_flow.pdf).

-The story processing flow consists of five components: the crawler, the extractor, the corenlp annotator, the solr import, the bitly fetcher, and the geotagger.
-The crawler, extractor, corenlp annotator, and bitly fetchers all run via [supervisor](supervisor.markdown)  on the core media cloud server.
-The extractor, corenlp annotator, and bitly fetchers all run as jobs.
+The story processing flow consists of five components: the crawler, the extractor, the CoreNLP annotator, the solr import, the bitly fetcher, and the geotagger.
+The crawler, extractor, CoreNLP annotator, and bitly fetchers all run via [supervisor](supervisor.markdown)  on the core media cloud server.
+The extractor, CoreNLP annotator, and bitly fetchers all run as jobs.
 The geotagger runs from a separate codebase on a separate server.
 The Solr import process runs from the same code base but from a separate machine in the production media cloud setup.